zacharyfried/paper-meta-analyzer/README.md

 - `pdf_processing.log`: PDF extraction details
 - Console output for real-time monitoring

-## Future Enhancements

-Potential improvements for this tool include:
-- Web interface for easier configuration
-- Support for additional reference management systems
-- Advanced NLP for better text understanding
-- Integration with statistical analysis packages
-- Cloud deployment capabilities

-## Contributing

-This project is open for improvements and suggestions.
-Feel free to:
-- Report issues
-- Suggest enhancements
-- Submit pull requests

-## Disclaimer

-This tool is designed for academic research purposes.
-Users are responsible for:
-- Complying with copyright laws when processing papers
-- Obtaining necessary API keys and permissions
-- Ensuring ethical use of automated analysis tools

 ## License

 MIT License - See LICENSE file for details

-## Acknowledgments

-- Developed as a research tool for systematic literature reviews
-- Thanks to the open-source community for the excellent libraries used
-- Special thanks to OpenAI for providing powerful language models for research

----

-*This project demonstrates capabilities in Python programming, API integration, database management, and research automation.*